mitay-walle/com.mitay-walle.phys-sound/README.md

 The PhysSound system adds the ability to bring your physics to life through the use of impact and sliding sounds.
 The system works with both 2D and 3D physics.
-There are 3 parts of the system: PhysSound Material Types, PhysSound Materials, PhysSound Objects.

 Install [by Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html)